 McCabe is courted, audio tape recorded.

-He's waffled back and forth, his statements were given under oath.
+His statements were given under oath.

 If they don't prosecute him, can't imagine they're going to prosecute anyone.

-Um, and justice will not be served, quite frankly.
+And justice will not be served, quite frankly.

-That shows your double standard, if that's what happens.
+That shows your double standard if that's what happens.

 I'm a cynic.